a2stuff/a2d/desktop/README.md

   * main $BF00-$BFFF is ProDOS buffers
   * main $C000-$CFFF is I/O space
   * main $D000-$FFFF is ProDOS
 * segment 5: _TBD_ - 38k so must be further subdivided.

-Much of the space is data:

-* API jump table at $40E5, param details at $4184
+Disk Copy???

+## Structure

+### GUI Library "A2D"

+AUX $4000-$8DFF is the GUI library used for the DeskTop application and (presumably) for disk copy and Selector apps (TBD).

+Entry point is $4000 with a ProDOS MLI-style calling convention

 * Font is at $8800

-Icon bitmaps are at $FF00-ish (.SYSTEM file is $FF06), stride 5, $22x$11px
+### "DeskTop" Application

+AUX $8E00-$FFFF (with hole at $C000-$CFFF for I/O and at $ED00-$FAFF for
+data buffer) is the DeskTop application itself, with desktop and file icons, menus, dialogs, and so on.